How does this reach residents in Neighborhoods of Focus?

 Vehicles appropriate for persons with various disabilities are not readily available with most shared scooter and bike services.
 Other systems have accommodated persons with disabilities by partnering with adaptive bicycling organizations.
 Some of the newer micromobility vehicles, like the seated scooter and e-assist trikes may allow more people to use a system, but they’re not specifically adaptive vehicles.

-English and Spanish language options are available on both Spin and Gotcha platforms.
+English and Spanish language options are available on the Spin platforms.